aru2001/aru2001/README.md

 ---

-✨ *“Solving real-world problems with data and AI, one model at a time.”*
+✨ “Exploring the power of data to create real-world solutions.”